bhamail/picapsule/src/site/markdown/ossetup.md

      ```shell
      pi@raspberrypi:~ $ sudo apt-get update && sudo apt-get upgrade
      ```
-  5. Change the hostname of your raspberrypi.
+  5. Change the hostname of your Raspberry Pi.
 I'm using `raspberrypi-time`.
      You can do this using `raspi-config` from your `ssh` console.
      ```shell
      $ sudo raspi-config
      ```
      See: [Change Hostname](https://www.tomshardware.com/how-to/raspberry-pi-change-hostname) for more details.
-  6. Reboot and reconnect via `ssh`.
+  6. Reboot your Raspberry Pi and reconnect to it via `ssh`.

 Next step: [Time Capsule Setup](timecapsulesetup.html)